tmathis720/Hydra/src/equation/docs/about_equation.md

 - **Minmod and Superbee Limiters**: Implemented to prevent numerical oscillations and maintain Total Variation Diminishing (TVD) properties.

-- **Integration in Flux Calculations**: Flux limiters are applied during flux computations to adjust reconstructed values.
+- **Integration in Flux Calculations**: Flux limiters are applied during flux computations to adjust reconstructed values, ensuring stability and accuracy.

 ### 5.6.
 Fields and Fluxes Management

 **`fields.rs`**

-- **Shared Data Structures**: `Fields` and `Fluxes` structs hold all necessary variables, reducing data duplication.
+- **Shared Data Structures**: `Fields` and `Fluxes` structs hold all necessary variables, reducing data duplication and facilitating efficient data access.

 - **Extension for New Equations**: Fields specific to energy and turbulence are added, ensuring all equations have access to required data.